zovoilis-lab/Flye/README.md

 This coarse sequence is then polished to a high quality assembly.

 ABruijn works with both bacterial and eukaryotic genomes.
-Typically, assembly of a bacteria with 50x coverage takes less than an hour on a modern desktop, while yeast assembly takes about 5 hours.
-A eukariotyc genome of size 200 Mbp could be assembled within two days on a server with 64 processors.
+Typically, assembly of a bacteria with 55x coverage takes less than an hour on a modern desktop, while yeast assembly takes about 5 hours.
+A eukariotyc genome of size 200 Mbp could be assembled within a day on a computational server with 64 CPUs.

 Install